UNESCO World Heritage Sites of Iran

 In each Qanat, there is a mother well which is dug where the groundwater source actually is.
 Then, moqanies (those who dig qanat) dig a horizontal canal to where people want to use the water.
 Other wells are for digging and having access to the horizontal canal and also using its water.

-21. The Historic City of Yazd
+Historic City of Yazd

 Are you fascinated by One Thousand and One Nights stories?
 Do you like to take a walk to the edge of history?
 Are you a daydreamer?
 So, Yazd is a “must-see” for you!
 Yazd is a city in the heart of the desert that owes its existence to Qanats.
 Buildings are earth-made and usually have a courtyard and one or two wind-catchers.

-Wind-catcher is a traditional air conditioner that obviously works by catching winds and directing them into the interior part of the building.
-Earth-made buildings, courtyards, wind-catchers, and qanats in the heart of the desert make an exceptional landscape especially in the sunset when the colorful sky makes a stark contrast with the ochre city.
+Wind-catcher is a traditional air conditioner that works by catching winds and directing them into the interior part of the building.
+Earth-made buildings, courtyards, wind-catchers, and qanats in the heart of the desert make an exceptional landscape, especially in the sunset when the colorful sky makes a stark contrast with the ochre city.

-22. The Sassanid Archeological Landscape
+Sassanid Archeological Landscape of Fars Region

 Fars was once the homeland of Achaemenids and also Ardeshir Papakan, the founder of the Sassanid dynasty.
 Ardeshir Papakan chose Fars as his capital.
 Two cities, two palaces, one castle, and some rock reliefs and sculptures left from the Sassanians (224-651 AD).
 Ardeshir Khureh is a round city that became a prototype for further Sassanid and early Islamic cities.
-Sarvestan Palace, Firuzabad Palace, and Qale Dokhtar (Maiden Castle) show early technic of dome building on a four-angled room.
+Sarvestan Palace, Firuzabad Palace, and Qal’eh Dokhtar (Maiden Castle) show early techniques of dome building on a four-angled room.

 The Sassanid archaeological landscape represents a highly efficient system of land use and strategic utilization of natural topography in the creation of the earliest cultural centers of the Sassanid civilization.